Our Travelationship in Review: March 2016

 LOLs our laugh out loud hilarious moments

 We absolutely suck at sheep herding.
-When we first arrived at the farm, one of our jobs was to move two moms with a set of twins each from their barn stall to a grazing pasture twice a day.
-The distance was maybe 50 meters and a relatively straight shot.
-What should have taken us 2 minutes tops usually found us running, jumping, crawling, spinning, finagling and pleading for at least 10 -15 minutes.
+When we first arrived at the farm, one of our tasks was to move two mothers with a set of twins each from their barn stalls to a grazing pasture twice a day.
+The distance was approximately 50 meters, and it was a relatively straight shot.
+What should have taken us 2 minutes, tops, usually found us running, jumping, crawling, spinning, finagling, and pleading for at least 10-15 minutes.
 The sheep always slipped by the wrong way and galloped past us all bahhing in laughter at us while basking in their few minutes of freedom.
-We did get better at this as the month went on but won’t ever be listing it as a skill set on any C.V.
+We did improve at this as the month progressed, but we won’t ever list it as a skill set on any CV.

-Jojo the sheep and Figaro the cat kept us laughing all month long.
-Jojo thought he was a human and should be let into anywhere any person was allowed.
+Jojo the sheep and Figaro the cat kept us laughing throughout the month.
+Jojo thought he was a human and should be allowed into any place where people were allowed.
 He followed us around like he was a puppy.
-At one point, he even chased after the car when Matt was leaving to the store.
+At one point, he even chased after the car when Matt was leaving for the store.

-Figaro was the plump live version of Puss‘n Boots from the movie Shrek.
-The side ears and big round eyes all with the changing attitudes caused us to laugh constantly.
-Our favorite was he would follow us around during the feedings and watch over us to make sure we were doing everything correctly.
+Figaro was the plump, live version of Puss ‘n Boots from the movie Shrek.
+The side ears and big, round eyes, along with their changing attitudes, caused us to laugh constantly.
+Our favorite was that he would follow us around during the feedings and watch over us to make sure we were doing everything correctly.

 As a kid, I was quite the equestrian, but I haven’t been on a horse ride in years.
-Beverly and I went on a maybe 30-minute horse ride around the neighboring farms, and my gosh did I pay for it the next day.
-Grant it, I was too short for the shortest notch of the stirrups and basically rode stirrup less, my knees and inner thighs were killing me for days after.
+Beverly and I went on a maybe 30-minute horse ride around the neighboring farms, and my gosh, did I pay for it the next day.
+Granted, I was too short for the shortest notch of the stirrups and basically rode stirrup-less; my knees and inner thighs were sore for days afterward.
 I felt so pathetic.
-But…Once I switched horses, I did convince Matt to at least ride around in the yard for a few minutes.
+But…Once I switched horses, I convinced Matt to at least ride around in the yard for a few minutes.
 It was fun to see him on a horse.

 The Posts